 Our collection contains more than 500,000 objects collected over 135 years.
 Globally recognised for its breadth and diversity, our collection is Australia’s largest and most significant collection of science, technological and design ingenuity.

-From the first locomotive in Australia and the oldest working steam engine in existence, to engineering marvels like Jorn Utzon’s original model for the Sydney Opera House and Charles Babbage’s automatic calculating machine that predicted the modern computer, our collection is the Museum’s foundation resource to deepen the understanding of the role in human innovation.
+From the first locomotive in New South Wales and the oldest working steam engine in existence, to engineering marvels like Jorn Utzon’s original model for the Sydney Opera House and Charles Babbage’s automatic calculating machine that predicted the modern computer, our collection is the Museum’s foundation resource to deepen the understanding of the role in human innovation.

 To enquire about using an image, or for information on copyright please contact the Photo Library.
 The MAAS Photo Library has content available under several different rights categories.
 Find out more about image rights and permissions.